bahmutov/secure-dokku/README.md

 # secure-dokku

+# DEPRECATED - these settings are now set on by default in Dokku!

 Run the script [secure-dokku.sh](secure-dokku.sh) on your [Dokku](http://dokku.viewdocs.io/dokku/) machine to set Nginx settings to maximum security.
 On a fresh Dokku install the